astsu777/dotfiles/README.md

 * **REPOS**: defines the default location of git repositories ($HOME/.sources/repos)

 The installation can be automated when using my [bootstrap script](https://github.com/GSquad934/bootstrap.git).
 This script is modular so it is possible to only deploy the dotfiles and nothing else.
-The location of the dotfile is as illustrated in this repository.
+The location of the dotfiles is as illustrated in this repository.
 The repository represents the root of the home folder.
 The folders *config*, *local*, *vim*, etc... are hidden folders in the root.
 The folder *shellconfig* is a bit different as only some files are meant to be installed as dotfiles.

 # Documentation - Root Folder
 ## DOSBox